MashyBasker/mashybasker.github.io/content/writings/zig-autovector.md

         ...
 ```

 Unfortunately, there still isn't any SIMD [output](https://godbolt.org/z/7d8bff8fK).
-However, the loop is unrolled, and the compiler generates branchless code with no jump instructions at all.
+However, the loop does get unrolled, and the compiler generates branchless code with no jump instructions.
 The following remarks are generated:

 ```shell
 remark: w.zig:11:15: loop not vectorized: value that could not be identified as reduction is used outside the loop